-- 1. In the navigation pane of OBS Console, choose Object Storage. - 2.
-In the bucket list, click the bucket you want to go to the Objects page. - 3.
-In the navigation pane, choose Permissions > Bucket Policies. - 4.
-Click Create. - 5.
-In the first row of the bucket policy template, click Create Custom Policy. - 6.
+- In the navigation pane of OBS Console, choose Object Storage.
+1. - 2.
+In the bucket list, click the bucket you want to go to the Objects page. - In the navigation pane, choose Permissions > Bucket Policies.
+3. - 4.
+Click Create. - Choose a policy configuration method you like.
+Visual Editor is used here.
+5. - 6.
 Configure the following parameters.